Fyodor Sergeyev: Death

 Fyodor Sergeyev died in 1921 during the test of the Aerowagon.
 He was buried in Mass Grave No. 12 of the Kremlin Wall Necropolis in Red Square, Moscow.

-The city of Bakhmut (now in Ukraine), former center of Donetsk-Krivoy Rog Soviet Republic, was renamed in his honor as Artemivsk in 1924.
+The city of Bakhmut (now in Ukraine), former center of Donetsk-Krivoy Rog Soviet Republic, was renamed after Artyom as Artemovsk (Artemivsk) in 1924.
 His infant son Artyom Fyodorovich was adopted by Joseph Stalin.

-On 15 May 2015 President of Ukraine Petro Poroshenko signed a bill into law that started a six-month period for the removal of communist monuments and the mandatory renaming of settlements with a name related to Communism.
+On 15 May 2015, the then President of Ukraine Petro Poroshenko signed a bill into law that started a six-month period for the removal of communist monuments and the mandatory renaming of settlements with a name related to the Soviet Union.
 In February 2016, the city of Artemivsk returned to its original name: Bakhmut.

-Artemivsk of Luhansk region is named in honor of Artem.
+Artemivsk of Luhansk region is also named after Artyom.
 From 2014 until its annexation by Russia in 2022, the city was occupied by pro-Russian forces of the Luhansk People's Republic.
-On May 12, 2016, Ukraine's national parliament, the Verkhovna Rada, decided to restore the name of Kypuche as part of the country's decommunization process.
-However, the local authorities did not recognize the name change and Russia has continued not to after annexation.
+On 12 May 2016, Ukraine's national parliament, the Verkhovna Rada, decided to restore the name of Kypuche as part of the country's decommunization process.
+However, the local authorities did not recognize the name change and Russia has continued not to after its annexation in September 2022.